NilssonOpel/PythonForTheImpatient/README.md

 # PythonForTheImpatient
-Rough introduction to Python version 3
+Rough introduction to Python version 3 (aka Python3)

 Just describing the basic basics of how to get started

-For downloading etc go to https://www.python.org/
+For downloading and installing Python etc, go to https://www.python.org/